valydumitru01/GLESC/README.md

 ## Usage

 The following section is dedicated to explaining how to use the engine.
-I will be trying to exemplify how to create a video-game using the engine using the current implemented game (Shoot the chicken).
+I will be trying to exemplify how to create a videogame using the engine using the current implemented game (Shoot the chicken).

 > **Important Note:** This engine is hardcoded, there is absolutely no Data-Driven programming involved.
 This was a
 > conscious choice given the constraints.
 So one big issue of using this engine is having to wait for all the compile
 > times for each minor change.

 > **Important Note 2:** There is heavy use of strings in the engine.
 This is because of the lack of time to implement a
 > better system.
-And also, it's very useful for debugging and for UX.
+And it's very useful for debugging and for UX.
 But it is not the best practice due to efficiency
 > reasons.
-In a normal, data oriented engine, strings would be just data and would not be part of the compiled code or
+In a normal, data-oriented engine, strings would be just data and would not be part of the compiled code or
 > logic.

 ### Creating a new game (or scene)

-Actually, the `Game` class only use is to handle the scenes.
+The `Game` class only use is to handle the scenes.
 So you don't really need to touch the `Game` class more than just insert the scenes you need.

-To create a new scene you need to create a new class that inherits from the `Scene` class.
+To create a new scene, you need to create a new class that inherits from the `Scene` class.
 You can see an example of this in the `ShootTheChickenGame` class.
 **How to register a scene:**